ROCm/rocm-examples/README.md

             - [bsrsv](/Libraries/rocSPARSE/level2/bsrsv/): Showcases how to solve a linear system of equations whose coefficients are stored in a sparse triangular matrix.
         - [level_3](/Libraries/rocSPARSE/level_3_/): Operations between sparse matrices and dense vectors.
             - [bsrmm](/Libraries/rocSPARSE/level_3/bsrmm/): Showcases a sparse matrix--matrix multiplication using BSR storage format.
+        - [preconditioner](/Libraries/rocSPARSE/preconditioner/): Manipulations on sparse matrices to obtain sparse preconditioner matrices.
+            - [bsric0](/Libraries/rocSPARSE/preconditioner/bsric0/): Shows how to compute the incomplete Cholesky decomposition of a Hermitian positive-definite sparse matrix.
     - [rocThrust](/Libraries/rocThrust/)
         - [device_ptr](/Libraries/rocThrust/device_ptr/): Simple program that showcases the usage of the `thrust::device_ptr` template.
         - [norm](/Libraries/rocThrust/norm/): An example that computes the Euclidean norm of a `thrust::device_vector`.